Julian Smith (photographer): Surgeon

 In April 1901 Smith began general practice at Morwell, Gippsland where he was appointed Health Officer, with an early task of dealing with an outbreak of diphtheria.
 He and Edith Mary Reynolds were married by Archdeacon Langley at St Paul's Cathedral, Melbourne, on 24 September that year.

 While the couple lived in Gippsland, their first son was born on 21 January 1903.
 In January 1906, to the regret of friends and patients, though he returned to operate on patients there until 1912, he left Morwell to practice as a junior partner in the Simpson Street, East Melbourne, surgery of Frederic Bird.
 Considerable attention from the press was given in 1912 to Smith's depositions supporting claimants suing the Railway Commissioners after an accident at Yea, during which Smith's and other medico's fees were questioned.
 Smith was called upon in subsequent years to give medical evidence in court in the cases of divorce, inheritance disputes, murder and assault, accidents and suicides.

 He was appointed honorary demonstrator of surgery at the University of Melbourne in mid-1907, and also elected honorary surgeon at St Vincent's Hospital, Melbourne, and influenced its recognition as a clinical school of the university during 1909.
 He successfully established rooms at 59 Collins Street (later at 2 Collins Street) and a private hospital.
-One of his patients was Tasmanian Senator Rudolph Ready, and in 1918 Albury Anzac veteran and grazier George Robert Jackson bequethed him £3000.
+One of his patients was Tasmanian Senator Rudolph Ready, and in 1918 Albury Anzac veteran and grazier George Robert Jackson bequeathed him £3000.
 The couple, then residing in Powlett St. South Yarra, purchased a holiday home, part of Glen Shian on Ballar Creek in Mt Eliza, in 1921.
 In 1927 he became a Foundation Fellow of the Royal Australasian College of Surgeons.
 Presenting Victoria at the International Cancer Conference while on holiday in London in 1928 Smith predicted that a cure for cancer was imminent, and later speaking in Australia on the use of radium in its treatment, he used Dr. Ronald G. Canti's recent film to discuss its effect on cancer cells, comparing the spread of the latter to 'Bolsheviks.'
 He retired from St Vincents and was appointed consulting surgeon in 1929.
 His long-distance phone consultation with Harley Street specialist in London Dr. Moreland McCrea concerning a life-and-death case was healed as 'epoch-making' and attracted the attention of King George V.

 In 1936 he retired from practice, but in World War II returned to surgery.
 From his interests in haematology, he made the prototypes of a pump for transfusing blood direct from donor to patient, and devised a machine for sharpening and polishing transfusion and other needles, both inventions advanced surgical treatment.
 As a member of the British Medical Association in 1901–36 he promulgated views on surgery, particularly on diseases of the urinary tract, at branch meetings and his research in urology and transfusion was published in the Medical Journal of Australia.